 Morrissey has used GIS mapping to track wildlife corridors through public lands and to map polling precincts with the longest wait times based upon millions of lines of cell phone data.
 He can employ those statistical and mapping skills to frame and illustrate your public policy challenge.

 Morrissey is currently finishing coursework for a Certificate of International Trade, covering trade law, policy, and practices.
-To discuss potential contract work or projects, please contact Matthew Morrissey at 202-734-5198 or at firstname.lastname@example.org
+Morrissey is the author of From Cottonwood and Smithfield, 450-page book tracing the history of the United States through the stories and personal letters of four American families from Idaho and North Carolina.
+To discuss potential contract work or projects, please contact Matthew Morrissey at (360) 515-9341 or at firstname.lastname@example.org